gustavdup/portfolio-website/src/content/pages/lets-work-together.md

     - "Align user needs with business goals and technical context"
     - "Simplify complexity across systems and stakeholders"
     - "Contribute to cultures built on autonomy, trust, and purpose"
-  closing: "If you’re building something meaningful and these values resonate, I’d love to connect."
+  closing: "If you’re building something meaningful and these values resonate feel free to reach out."
 contact:
   title: "Let's Connect"
   emoji: "📬"
-  description: "If something here resonates—let's start the conversation."
+  description: "If something here resonates—let's start a conversation."
   disclaimer: "Not sure what you need yet?
 Reach out anyway.
 I'll respond personally and help you figure out the next step."
   email: "mailto:gustavdup90@gmail.com"
   linkedin: "https://linkedin.com/in/gustavdup"